shabbyrobe/amiss/doc/mapper/types.rst

     .. warning::

-        When using Amiss with MySQL or SQLite, this must be used in conjunction with the ``Amiss\\Type\\Encoder`` type as these data stores can not handle storing or retrieving objects as column values directly.
+        When using Amiss with MySQL or SQLite, serialisation must be used in conjunction with the ``Amiss\\Type\\Encoder`` type as these data stores can not handle storing or retrieving objects directly.

         .. code-block:: php